IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 - Unambiguously identify the care subject, and access related demographic attributes;

-- Retrieve and/or construct a FHIR-based health summary document for the care subject, based on the IHE International Patient Summary (IPS) content specification and the “FHIR Complete” option defined in that spec. \[NOTE: this requirement is subject to jurisdictional contextualizations that may be defined in Volume-4 of the IHE CCG Profile, as noted previously.\]
+- Retrieve and/or construct the person-centric health content required to support executing a QRPH-64 transaction, based on the selected common content option.

 To support these requirements, the Guideline Performer actor **MAY** be grouped with IHE’s Care Services Selective Consumer[^7], Patient